adielBm/english/Modal verbs.md

 | will          | would           |
 | must          |            |

-## Semi modals
-- ought to
-- need
-- dare
-- have/has/had to
-- have got to. (only present)
-- had better

-# Usage of specific verbs
 ## can / could
 - **Ability (present/past)** - subject can/could verb
 - **Possbility (present/past)** - It can/could verb